Reserved occupation: Reserved occupations in the UK in World War I

 Some of the reserved occupations included clergymen, farmers, doctors, teachers and certain industrial workers such as coal miners, dock workers and train drivers and iron and steel workers.
-Workers were not immediately exempt, for example a blacksmith would not be conscripted after the age of 25, not 18.
-Likewise, an unmarried mining or textiles worker would become exempt at the age of 30.
+Young workers were not immediately exempt, as, for example, a blacksmith would become exempt at the age of 25, and an unmarried mining or textiles worker would become exempt at the age of 30.
 Married men had a lower age before they became exempt.
 By 1915, 1.5 million men were in reserved occupations and by November 1918 this reached 2.5 million men.

 Reserved occupations in the UK in World War II

 In 1938, a Schedule of Reserved Occupations was created with the goal of exempting skilled workers from being conscripted into service.
 This idea was drawn up because of lessons learned during World War I when many skilled labourers were drawn into service, which created problems where positions needed filling.
 Examples of reserved occupations in the Second World War included coal mining, ship building, railway and dockworkers, farmers, teachers, doctors and lighthouse keepers.
 Not all of these fields were immediately exempt from duty.
 For example, a lighthouse keeper was exempt from being conscripted from the age of 18, whilst a trade union official was not exempt until he reached 30.
 Married men in these occupations also had lower exemption ages.
 The engineering sector had the most reserved occupations.

 The idea was constantly reviewed throughout the war, as women, again, began to work more in industries such as munitions.
 This meant that men were free to join other organisations such as the Special Constabulary, the Home Guard or the ARP.
 It also allowed for men to join up and give them responsibilities towards the war effort, as well as allowing for them to be less stressed about not being able to directly be involved in the action.
 Also, many pacifists and conscientious objectors worked in reserved occupations as a compromise or to avoid call-up.
-Harper Adams Agricultural College saw a huge demand for places during the Second World War, as both agricultural students and farmers were exempt from conscription, as were students.
+Harper Adams Agricultural College saw a huge demand for places during the Second World War, as both agricultural students and farmers were exempt from conscription.

 In the UK, coal mining was not a reserved occupation at the start of the war, and there was a great shortage of coal miners.
 Consequently, starting in December 1943, one in ten men conscripted was chosen at random to work in the mines.
 These men became known as "Bevin Boys" after the creator of the scheme, Ernest Bevin, the Minister of Labour and National Service.

 A schedule of Reserved Occupations also existed in Canada during World War II.